-Sections
+Sections 81.75.010

-81.75.010 Authorization to own and operate-Purpose.

-81.75.020 Method of acquisition and operation prescribed-Grants-

-Consolidation of activities.
+81.75.020 Method of acquisition and operation prescribed-Grants- Consolidation of activities.
 81.75.030 Services available-Terms of usage.

-81.75.010 Authorization to own and operate-Purpose.
+81.75 .010 Authorization to own and operate-Pur- pose.
+It is desirable to a transportation system that conve- nient and comfortable terminals be established and main- tained wit h the services of all modes of public transportation 11 1 1 1 pose.
 It is desirable to a transportation system that convenient and comfortable terminals be established and maintained with the services of all modes of public transportation available to the public at such a center to the extent feasible.
 It is proper that cities, towns, counties, public transportation benefit area authorities, and municipal corporations of this state be authorized to own and operate transportation centers.
 [1977 ex.s. c 217 § 1.]